OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 When setting up the process for this project, we are going to need an **Azure Account**, there are a few different ways to provide the account to the steps:

-1. Directly on the step
+1. Directly on the step.

 2. Via a tenant variable, if your tenants have different Azure Accounts.

     - Go to *Variables* -> *Project Templates* and click *ADD TEMPLATE*, set the *Control Type* to *Azure Account* and give the variable a name.
 This variable will be given a value later when we set up *Tenants*.

-3. Via a project variable
+3. Via a project variable.
-    - Go to the *Variables* page, and create a new variable, set its type to *Azure Account* and then select the Azure account you created earlier.
+    - Go to the *Variables* page, and create a new variable, set its type to *Azure Account*, and then select the Azure account you created earlier.

 ![Account Project Variable](azure-account-project-variable.png "width=500")